 Neurofeedback has helped to help people shift their hyper agitated states to calmer states in order to feel more comfortable in life situations and respond more to everyday situations.
 There is evidence that neurofeedback is a useful technique in treating anxiety symptoms.
 It is believed that neurofeedback can improve PTSD brain functions using fMRI imaging techniques.
 A major increase in symptoms has also occurred in many studies.
 Statistically neurofeedback is more effective and safe than other medications to treat PTSD.

 When we ask people to relax and think better it can alter their entire body response to trauma.
 We must find treatments of trauma which heal brains as well as body biological systems.
 Traditional treatments for PTSD have helped to relieve traumatic stress disorder more effectively by using conversation or reasoning instead of merely describing the events.
 A promising treatment that calms your mind and helps you to reach deeper levels in your brain.

 At FamilyTime Centers, Dr. Kaufman begins with a comprehensive assessment of your condition.
 This evaluation allows him to understand your needs and tailor a treatment program to address them.

-While each program is unique, Dr. Kaufman often combines elements of psychotherapy, BrainPaint® neurofeedback, and eye movement desensitization and reprogramming (EMDR).
+While each program is unique, Dr. Kaufman often does talk therapy that combines elements of psychotherapy, BrainPaint® neurofeedback, and eye movement desensitization and reprogramming (EMDR).
 Dr. Kaufman explains your treatment program and answers your questions, so you know what to expect.

 He might also assign homework and recommend lifestyle modifications.
 Improving your diet and exercise habits can enhance your overall wellness, making it easier to cope with your symptoms.